sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/guides/esm.md

 #### SAS Report Packages

-If you include [exported SAS Report Packages](guides/export-report-package.md) in your Vite project's `public` directory, the packages may be referenced relative to `import.meta.env.BASE_URL`.
+If you include [exported SAS Report Packages](guides/export-report-package.md) in your Vite project's `public` directory, the packages can be referenced relative to `import.meta.env.BASE_URL`.

 ```js
 import { SASReportElement } from "@sassoftware/va-report-components";